Mr-Bossman/nginxcraft-nginx-module/README.md

 ====
 * Nginxcraft directive only work on default server, why?
 * Port and version variable
-* Add valgrind test
-* Add VScode format
+* Attribute the readme template
 * **Fix my life**